getgrav/grav-learn/pages/06.forms/02.forms/01.fields-available/docs.md

 ### Positive values

-You can set positive values in multiple ways: `'on'`, `'true'`, `1`.
+You can set positive values in multiple ways: `'on'`, `true`, `1`.
 Other values are interpreted as negative.

 ---

 ### The Captcha Field

-The `captcha` field type is used to add a Google Recaptcha element to your form.
+The `captcha` field type is used to add a Google reCAPTCHA element to your form.
 Unlike other elements, it can be used once in the form.

 Also, the `name` attribute of the captcha field must be `g-recaptcha-response`.
 The reason is that Google reCAPTCHA stores the Captcha confirmation code in a field named `g-recaptcha-response`.